AArenxiaoming/aws-go-developer-guide/doc_source/sqs-example-enable-long-polling.rst

 This example creates a queue with long polling enabled.
 If the queue already exists, no error is returned.

-Create a new Go file named :file:`sqs_longpolling_create_queue.go`.
+Create a new Go file named :file:`CreateLPQueue.go`.
 You must import the relevant Go and |sdk-go| packages by adding the following lines.

 .. literalinclude:: sqs.go.create_lp_queue.imports.txt